azohra/BlockBox/README.md

 ## Motivation

 * Slack blocks are large
-  - As seen in the example below, the json payload is about 2 times larger than the functional definition
+  - As seen in the example below, the json payload is about 2 times larger than the functional definition.
+* Usability
+  - There's no longer a need to memorize Slack block-kit syntax.
+Get off the ground faster when building your blocks.
 * Reusability
-  - Repetition of blocks is reduced across code, the same functions are used and can be changed in a single place
+  - Repetition of blocks is reduced across code, the same functions are used and can be changed in a single place.
 * Readability
-  - It's easier to read functions with parameters instead of large scoped blocks
+  - It's easier to read functions with parameters instead of large scoped blocks.

 ## Installation